mantidproject/mantid/docs/source/interfaces/Muon Analysis.rst

 This tab is designed for the user to make a fit against the data just plotted.
 Since Mantid 3.8 (upgraded in 3.10), this tab has been enhanced to include fits of multiple datasets at once.
-Since Mantid 3.10 a Transverse field (TF) Asymmetry mode has been added.
+Since Mantid 3.10 a Transverse field (TF) Asymmetry mode has been added and from Mantid 3.11 it is also available in multiple fitting mode.

 Default: multiple fitting disabled
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^